SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Results

 \subsection{\texttt{RVSearch} Results}

-Among the 90 (of 164) target stars we analyzed with at least 20 nights of HIRES and/or HARPS RV observations, we recovered a total of 56 Keplerian signals in 27 unique systems (details listed in Table \ref{tab:Keplerian_signals}).
-These signals may either be caused by the reflex motion of the star due to an orbiting companion (e.g., a planet or another star), the host star itself (e.g., rotationally-modulated surface inhomogeneities or magnetic activity cycles), or other systematic/instrumental effects (e.g., window function aliases).
-Moreover, of these 90 systems, we found that 37 (41.1\%) display long-term RV trends that are best described by first- or second-order polynomials (Table \ref{tab:RV_trends}).
-These trends can arise from distant companions or stellar activity with periods that are much longer than the observational baseline\footnote{For stars with imaging and/or astrometry observations, it may be possible to use non-detections and sensitivity limits from those measurements to place limits on the luminosities and separations of stellar companions that might be responsible for the observed RV trends.
-Such an analysis is beyond the scope of this work, and we leave this to a future paper.}.
+We analyzed 120 of the 164 provisional HWO target stars identified in the EMSL \citep{Mamajek+Stapelfeldt_2024} and SPORES-HWO Catalog \citep{Harada+2024ApJS} for which we had at least 20 epochs of RV observations.
+While we also compiled public RV data for 21 additional target stars, these stars were excluded from the analysis because they had fewer than 20 nights of observations.
+For the 120 target stars we analyzed, we used \rvsearch\ \citep{2021ApJS..255....8R} to find a total of 109 potential Keplerian signals in 49 unique systems (Table \ref{tab:rvsearch_signals} in Appendix \ref{appx:figures_tables}), which could either produced by gravitationally-bound companions (stellar or planetary), stellar activity (magnetic cycles or rotationally-modulated surface inhomogeneities), or instrumental systematics or aliases.

-Accompanying our RV detections, we found 35 periodic signals associated with stellar activity in the $S$-index data for 25 individual systems (Table \ref{tab:Sind_signals}), and 39 systems were found to have an $S$-index trend (Table \ref{tab:Sind_trends}).
-Additionally, we note that a total of 70 known planets have previously been detected around 30 (18.3\%) of the 164 stars in our sample.
-The properties of these known planets are summarized in Table \ref{tab:known_planets} in Appendix \ref{appx:figures_tables}.
-We vetted each of our 56 putative RV detections against the stellar activity signals and the periodogram summary plots (e.g., Figure \ref{fig:HD185144_periodogram_summary_all}) to check for false positives, and cross-matched the remaining RV signals with the table of known planets by hand to identify potentially new planet candidates.
+Of the 120 systems, we found that 74 also show evidence of a long-term trend in the RVs (Table \ref{tab:rvsearch_trends} in Appendix \ref{appx:figures_tables}), which could be fit by either a first- or second-order polynomial.
+Many of these trends are associated with known stellar companions on wide orbits\footnote{We note that for stars with imaging and/or astrometry observations, it may be possible to use non-detections and sensitivity limits from those measurements to place limits on the luminosities and separations of stellar companions that might be responsible for the observed RV trends.
+While this is beyond the scope of the present analysis, we will investigate these observations in future work.}, while others are likely produced by distant planetary companions or stellar activity cycles with periods longer than the observational baseline.